Forec/simple-go-ftp/README.md

 * 2016-9-15: Add project.
 * 2016-10-18: Finish basic functions, version v0.1.
 Build repository.
 * 2016-10-19: Update recv function.
+* 2016-10-31：Fix help message in server and client.

 # License
 All codes in this repository are licensed under the terms you may find in the file named "LICENSE" in this directory.